10+ Cyber Security Decisions You (and Me) Will Regret in The Future [Updated]

 Decision 8: Sharing too much personal information on social media

-This way, you open up yourself to identify threats and most likely become more vulnerable to social scams.
+This way, you expose yourself to identify threats and most likely become more vulnerable to all types of online scams.
 Cybercriminals use social engineering techniques to exploit your data and get quick access to them.

 Decision 9: Connecting to unprotected Wi-Fi networks